Online Optimization and Ambiguity-based Learning of Distributionally Uncertain Dynamic Systems: Implementation

 \subsection{Online resource allocation problem}

 We consider an online resource allocation problem where an agent or decision maker aims to 1) achieve at least target profit under uncertainty, and 2) allocate resources as uniformly as possible.
 To do this, the agent distributes available resources, e.g., wealth, time, energy or human resources, to various projects or assets.
-In particular, let us consider that the agent tries to make an online allocation $\vect{u}\in \mathcal{U}$ of a unit wealth to three assets.
-At each time $t$, the agent receives random return rates $\vect{x} \in \realnonnegative^3$ of assets, following some unknown and uncertain dynamics
+In particular, for the trading-market motivating example, let us consider that the agent tries to make an online allocation $\vect{u}\in \mathcal{U}$ of a unit wealth to three assets.
+At each time $t$, the agent receives random return rates $\vect{x}_t \in \realnonnegative^3$ of assets from some unknown and uncertain dynamics

-where $h=10^{-3}$ is a stepsize, the vector $A(t)$ is randomly generated, unknown and piecewise constant, and the uncertainty vector $\vect{w}$ is assumed to be sub-Gaussian with $\sigma=0.1$.
+where $h=10^{-3}$ is a stepsize, the vector $A(t)$ is randomly generated, unknown and piecewise constant, and the uncertainty vector $\vect{w}_t$ is assumed to be sub-Gaussian with $\sigma=0.1$.
 Note that this model can serve to characterize a wide class of dynamic (linear and nonlinear) systems.
-In addition, we assume that the third asset is value preserved, i.e., the third component of $A(t)$ and $\vect{w}$ are zero and $x_3 \equiv 1$.
-An example of the resulting unit return rates $\vect{x}$ is demonstrated in Fig.~\ref{fig:assets}.
-Then, we denote by $r_0=1.3$ and $\langle \vect{u}, \vect{x} \rangle$ the target profit and the instantaneous profit, respectively.
+In addition, we assume that the third asset is value preserved, i.e., the third component of $A(t)$ and $\vect{w}_t$ are zero and $x_3 \equiv 1$.
+Over time, an example of the resulting unit return rates $\vect{x}$ is demonstrated in Fig.~\ref{fig:assets}.
+Then, we denote by $r_0=1.3$ and $\langle \vect{u}, \vect{x}_{t+1} \rangle$ the target profit and the predicted instantaneous profit, respectively.
 Note that the decision maker aims to obtain at least a $30 \%$ profit and allocate resources online for this purpose.
-In particular, the decision maker implements an allocation online if $\langle \vect{u}, \vect{x} \rangle \leq r_0$, otherwise does nothing.
+In particular, the decision maker implements an allocation online if $\langle \vect{u}, \vect{x}_{t+1} \rangle \leq r_0$, otherwise does nothing.
 This results in~\eqref{eq:P} with the loss function